Skip to Content

 Sources:

-MMCP is a decentralized chat protocol that allows MUD clients to communicate with each other over a TCP/IP connection.
+MMCP is a decentralized chat protocol that allows MUD clients to communicate out-of-band with each other over a TCP/IP connection.

 Terminology

-A peer is any remote MUD client with which a direct MMCP TCP/IP connection has been established.
+• A peer is any remote MUD client with which a direct MMCP TCP/IP connection has been established.

-The caller is the side that initiates the TCP/IP connection; the answerer is the side that accepts it.
-An “incoming connection” means the remote peer is the caller.
-An “outgoing connection” means the remote peer is the answerer.
+• The caller is the peer that initiates the TCP/IP connection; the answerer is the peer that accepts it.

-The sender is the peer that transmits a particular command or message; the receiver is the peer that receives and processes that command or message.
+• The sender is the peer that transmits a particular command or message; the receiver is the peer that receives and processes that command or message.

 Establishing a Connection